mister-ben/videojs-seek-buttons/README.md

 npm install videojs-seek-buttons
 ```

+Version 4.x requires video.js version 8.x to be installed as a peer dependency.
+Earlier versions of Video.js are not supported.

 Version 3.x requires video.js version 6.x or 7.x to be installed as a peer dependency (latest v7 is recommended).

 ## Options